Travel the 6 highlights of Peru

 Another highly recommendable extention of this tour can be to visit the Amazon Rainforest.
 Please check out our tour options for more information: Our Amazon Tour Selection in Peru!

-Inclusive and recommended to bring with:
+Inclusive and recommended to bring on this tour:

 Price note: During high season, from half May until half of September, this tour will cost 50 US$ p.p. more.